HEM-Inc/MTConnect/README.md

 Running a project form the prebuilt dockerhub libarary will speed up the build time.

-To get the project running create a dockerfile, docker-entrypoint.sh, and a docker-compose.yml file similar to the ones below.
+To get the project running create a docker-compose.yml file similar to the one below.

 docker-compose.yml
 ```yml